top of page

 Online Safety

-The focus in the UK has been on the Online Safety Bill and how it can be strengthened.
-This has involved giving oral evidence to various Parliamentary Committees, recommending legislative reforms, working with a coalition of experts to develop a Code of Practice on Violence Against Women and Girls, making the case for a consent-based cyberflashing law and how best to regulate pornography.
+In the UK, my focus has been the Online Safety Act 2023, working collaboratively with policy-makers, victims, and civil society to strengthen its provisions on women and girls.
+During the legislative process, I gave expert evidence to various Parliamentary Committees, recommending legislative reforms, working with a coalition of experts to develop a Code of Practice on Violence Against Women and Girls, making the case for a consent-based cyberflashing law and guidance on how best to regulate pornography.

-Internationally, I worked with the German organisation Hate Aid on the EU’s Digital Services Act, co-authoring an expert opinion justifying enhanced obligations on porn websites.
-I also co-authored the preparatory work for the first Thematic Paper on the Digital Dimension of Violence Against Women adopted by UN, Council of Europe and other violence against women human rights bodies.
+Internationally, I’ve collaborated European organisations to strengthen the EU Directive on gender-based violence, supported a coalition of European activist organisations and feminists calling for a European policy against image based abuse, and worked with German organisation Hate Aid on the EU’s Digital Services Act, co-authoring an expert opinion justifying enhanced obligations on porn websites.
+I co-authored the preparatory work for the first Thematic Paper on the Digital Dimension of Violence Against Women adopted by UN, Council of Europe and other violence against women human rights bodies.

-I have also worked with many of the major social media platforms to review their practices and policies regarding online abuse against women and girls, as well as working with dating app Bumble to recommend laws covering cyberflashing and intimate image abuse.
+I have also worked with many of the major social media platforms to review their practices and policies regarding online abuse against women and girls, as well as working with dating app Bumble to recommend laws covering cyberflashing and intimate image abuse in both the UK and EU.

 Online safety